 Gender-Affirming Hormone Management: Hormone treatment can reduce the distress from having a body that does not fully match one’s gender identity.
-Our primary care team works collaboratively with experienced endocrinologists to help each family make the best decision for their child.
+Our medical providers work collaboratively with each family to make the best decision for their child.
 Treatment options may include:

 - Puberty suppression therapy: For people who have not yet completed puberty, medications may be used to pause puberty.
 This is a reversible intervention that can allow more time for exploration of gender-related goals, while preventing further physical changes.
 People may then choose whether to start hormone therapy, or stop the puberty suppression and allow the body’s own puberty to proceed.

 - Initiation and management of hormone replacement therapy: This typically involves using medications to reduce the body’s own hormone production and replace this with the hormones consistent with the affirmed gender.

 - Other medication interventions: For people who are not ready for hormonal transition, a number of other options can manage distressing symptoms – for instance reducing or stopping menstrual periods, or reducing hair growth.